yash-nm/library-book-management/README.md

 # Library Book Management

 A Core Java project that simulates a Library Book Management System.
-This console-based application demonstrates core Java principles and uses `HashMap` to manage both books and borrower information efficiently.
+This console-based application demonstrates object-oriented programming principles and uses Java Collections (`HashMap` and `HashSet`) to manage books and borrower information efficiently.

 ## 📌 Features